corinnai/tech264-kubernetes/README.md

 ### What is a cluster
 - A **cluster** is a group of servers (or nodes) that work together to manage and deploy containerized applications, providing redundancy and scalability
+- Made up with at least **one master node** , must have at **least one working node**, running on onw machine.
+- Minicub on a vm and is going to have a master node, and working one and is used for simple architecture, running simple version .

 ### Master vs worker nodes
 - **Master Nodes** 🧠: Handle cluster management, including scheduling, controlling, and monitoring.